libregd/redwood-hackernews/README.md

 my plan is copy the teacher's work [shynome-rw-hn](https://github.com/shynome-netlify/rw-hn), but how to do it can really learn well from that process?

-1. I looking the commit , commit will show his intent to plan.
+1. I looking [his commit](https://github.com/shynome-netlify/rw-hn/commits/master) , commit will show his intent to plan.
 2. compare the modify about one file.
 3. follow his path to make a same repo and commit.